 Many anglers wonder about the difference between walleye and sauger, as those two predators tend to look fairly similar.
 And while they are closely related to each other, it is still possible to accurately tell them apart.

-Most notably, walleye are the bigger of the two species.
+Walleye are the bigger of the two species.
 When it comes to colors, sauger have a dark-golden to brassy body coloration, while walleye are generally more light-golden to olive green in color.
-Saugers also have big, dark spots on their bodies, which walleye mostly lack.
+Sauger also have big, dark spots on their bodies, which walleye mostly lack.

 If you want to find out about all the differences between walleye and sauger, all you have to do is keep reading this article.